Didgy74/Didgy74.github.io/README.md

  - Request rendering data from the `Context`

 This puts the flow of the app very much in the hands of the user.
 There is no hidden rendering thread.
 There is no uncertainty of what is thread-safe or not.
 There is no uncertainty of when the state of the GUI is changed.
 There is no uncertainty in what callbacks you can expect to be called.

+...
+Talk about how this idea is transferred into how updates are carried out in code, i.e when modifiying a member of a widget/layout.